• Skip to primary navigation

 Instructions

-• Preheat your oven to 180°C/350°F/Gas 4.
+• Preheat your oven to 180°C/160°C(fan)/350°F/Gas 4.
+Grease a 9x5 inch (22.5 x 12.5 cm) loaf tin.

-250 g Plain flour, 1.5 teaspoon Baking powder, 0.5 teaspoon Baking soda, 0.5 teaspoon Cinnamon, 0.5 teaspoon Ground nutmeg
+• In a large bowl, mix together 250 g Plain flour, 1.5 teaspoon Baking powder, 0.5 teaspoon Baking soda, 0.5 teaspoon Cinnamon and 0.5 teaspoon Ground nutmeg.

-70 g Butter, 200 g Caster sugar, 1 Egg, 1 Orange
+• In a separate bowl, mix together 70 g Butter, 200 g Caster sugar, 1 Eggand the juice and zest of 1 Orange.

 • Add the wet ingredients to the dry ingredients and stir with a wooden spoon.

-• Gently stir in the cranberries.
+• Gently stir in 100 g Fresh cranberries.

-• Pour the batter into the tin and cook in the oven for 1 hour, until a skewer comes out clean.
+• Pour the batter into the greased tin and cook in the oven for 1 hour, until a skewer comes out clean.
 Allow to cool in the tin for at least 20 minutes.

 • Once cooked, run a knife around the edge of the tin to loosen the loaf and then turn out onto a cooling rack.
 Allow to cool completely.